razeware/einstein/readme.md

 ![alt text](https://raw.githubusercontent.com/razeware/einstein/master/javascript/images/sections.png "")

 **Subject:** Subjects represent a well-defined topic of Android development eg. *Kotlin*, *RecyclerView* or *Firebase*.
-Subjects within a section are organised from left to right.
+Subjects are organised from left to right.

 ![alt text](https://raw.githubusercontent.com/razeware/einstein/master/javascript/images/subjects.png "")

-In sections with > 4 subjects.
-Subjects that are similar or represent an area of Android development that is closely related should be organised vertically in a column to create a sub-section eg. *Material Design*, *Custom Fonts* and *Drawables* are all related to UI styling.
+In sections with more than 4 subjects.
+Subjects that are similar or represent an area of Android development that is closely related.
+Should be organised vertically in a column to create a sub-section eg. *Material Design*, *Custom Fonts* and *Drawables* are all related to UI styling.

 ![alt text](https://raw.githubusercontent.com/razeware/einstein/master/javascript/images/sub-sections.png "")